o8t/technical-evaluation-react/README.md

 * Allows the user to create a clown entry
 * Displays a list of clowns

-How far you in in adding the other requested features, or creative features you want to do instead, is up to you.
+What direction you take from there -- adding the other mayoral bucket-list features, or creative features you want to do instead -- is your decisions.
 The government has tasked building the application to you, not us...

-You must:
+However, you must:

 * Use git as your version control system
 * Provide a README with instructions to how to run the application
 * End up in a state where the application opens in a browser
 * Choose at least one external package/dependency and build it into the application.
-You must call out in the README your thought process behind why this library was chosen, and any considerations you gave (or would have given had you more time)
+You must call out in the README your thought process behind why this library was chosen, and any considerations you gave (or would have given had you more time).
+You must be able to defend your decision about why you chose this library.

 We prefer, but you are not required to:

 * Use Typescript
 * Organized, best practice commits
+* Modern React APIs (aka Hooks).
+If you are more familiar with the older APIs that is no issue -- so long as you are using them correctly
+* Describe your architecture in the README

 **Spend time on the things that you find enjoyable**.
 If you build out a basic UI and want to spend time on testing instead of new features, go ahead.
 If you want to build a bunch of partially implemented features that don't cover edge cases instead of doubling down on refactor, go head.
+Want to implement persistence in Local Storage or a mocked out JSON server?
+Be our guest.

 The choices you make help let us learn more about you, and hopefully make this exercise as least painful as possible.

 ### Where To Start